 One of the things to keep in mind during Tet is that some restaurants close their doors.
 If you feel like eating at a restaurant, make sure to ask your hotel or do research beforehand which place is open.
 It is certainly possible to walk around and find a restaurant.
 However, we noticed that a lot of places that were open were already full and we had to wait for about 30 minutes (which isn’t much of a problem) if we didn’t have a reservation.

-We also enjoyed other places and recommend the following spots:
+We also enjoyed other more Western-style restaurant and recommend the following spots:

 This restaurant is close to the St. Joseph Cathedral.
 It’s a small place, with a great ambiance.
 The speciality of Mediterraneo is, like you can guess, Mediterranean- and Italian food.
 We had great pizza and pasta here.
 The price is a bit expensive for Vietnamese standards, but that can be expected for a European style restaurant.
 We had dinner for 60 USD/EURO with three people.
 This includes one shared appetizer, three main meals and red wine.